Jennifer Lambert

 I can’t get past the cost of cut flower arrangements, a mediocre and stressful dinner out, or frivolous presents that will just collect dust or get broken or lost in our many moves as a military family.

-Also there’s the dishes awaiting me from the meals that my husband and/or kids cooked.
+Also then there’s the dishes awaiting me from the meals that my husband and/or kids cooked.
 The kitchen is an absolute disaster.

 I’m trying desperately to teach my kids not to feel entitled or focus on stuff.
 So I need to change my attitude when I get irritated that my day isn’t special.
 I need to adjust my expectations.
+And it’s so hard.

 It feels like a “Mommie Dearest” kind of a moment to sit them down and demand that that my kids do something for me.